mauroseb/mauroseb.github.io/_posts/2020-04-02-OCP43-on-azure-tests.md

             }

-    4. Add Azure Active Directory Graph permission
+    4. Add Azure Active Directory Graph permission where 00000002-0000-0000-c000-000000000000 is the resource App ID for the Windows Azure AD and 824c81eb-e3f8-4ee6-8f6d-de7f50d565b7 corresponds to a defined role to manage new apps that this app creates or owns [^6]:

            $ az ad app permission add --id XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX --api 00000002-0000-0000-c000-000000000000 --api-permissions 824c81eb-e3f8-4ee6-8f6d-de7f50d565b7=Role
            Invoking "az ad app permission grant --id XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX --api 00000002-0000-0000-c000-000000000000" is needed to make the change effective